Frances Adelaide Sackett

 Marriage26 August 1863, Portsmouth, VirginiaGAnnie Summers1,4

-William Henry Sackett, of Hartford, Connecticut, son of Loren Sacket and Frances Anne Smith, was born in 1841.1 He died aged 23 at Petersburg, VirginiaG, on 18 June 18641,2,3 and was buried at the Old North Cemetery, Hartford, ConnecticutG.5 He married at Portsmouth, VirginiaG, on 26 August 1863, Annie Summers.1,4
+Captain William Henry Sackett, of Hartford, Connecticut, son of Loren Sacket and Frances Anne Smith, was born in 1841.1 He died aged 23 at Petersburg, VirginiaG, on 18 June 18641,2,3 and was buried at the Old North Cemetery, Hartford, ConnecticutG.5 He married in Portsmouth, VirginiaG, on 26 August 1863, Annie Summers.1,4

 William Sackett served as a Union soldier in the American Civil War, first in the 3rd Regiment, and later in the 11th Regiment, Connecticut Infantry.
 He was promoted to Captain in 1862.
 He fought in the battles of First Bull Run (1861), New Berne, South Mountain, Antietam, and Fredericksburgh (1862), Suffolk (1863), and Cold Harbor and Petersburg (1864).
-He was killed in action at Petersburg.6,2,7,8
+He was killed in action at Petersburg.2,6,7,8

 "Wm.
 H. Sackett, first enlisted Apr.
 25, 1861; mustered in as private Co.
 A, 3d Conn.
 Inf., May 11, 1861; mustered out Aug.
 12, 1861.
 Mustered in as Second Lieut.
 Co.
 I, 11th Conn.
 Inf., Dec.
 14, 1861; promoted to First Lieut., June 2, 1862; promoted to Captain, Oct.
 22, 1862.
 Killed at Petersburgh, Va., June 18, 1864."